jeremiah-c-leary/vhdl-style-guide/docs/usage.rst

      signal_005                |          4 | Ensure only a signal space after the colon.
      signal_005                |          5 | Ensure only a signal space after the colon.
    ----------------------------+------------+--------------------------------------
+   NOTE: Refer to online documentation at https://vhdl-style-guide.readthedocs.io/en/latest/index.html for more information.

 VSG will report the rule which is violated and the line number or group of lines where the violation occured.
 It also gives a suggestion on how to fix the violation.